 In the book of Numbers, Balaam, a prophet, was hired by King Balak of Moab to speak a curse over God’s people.
 However, once Balaam sought the Lord, here’s the message God gave him for the king:

 “But how can I curse those whom God has not cursed?
 How can I condemn those whom the Lord has not condemned?
 I see them from the cliff tops; I watch them from the hills.
 I see a people who live by themselves, set apart from other nations.”
 (Numbers 8:8-9)

 In other words, no man can curse what God has blessed – that’s you!
-But, of course, King Balak of Moab wanted to curse God’s people, but he literally could not make that happen.
-Why?
-Because God had blessed them – END OF DISCUSSION.
+But, of course, King Balak of Moab wanted to curse God’s people and once again he was informed of the truth:

 So, think about it again: Are you blessed or cursed?
 Sure, people might come against you more than once and try to make you feel cursed, as the king did to God’s people – he tried twice – but God pushed back, TWICE.
 In God’s eyes, you are blessed.
 Regardless of what you feel – worship Him today because He has blessed you!